openforcefield/openff-evaluator/docs/daskbackends.rst

 The |dask_lsf_backend| and |dask_pbs_backend| backends wrap around the dask `LSFCluster <https://jobqueue.dask.org/en/ latest/generated/dask_jobqueue.LSFCluster.html#dask_jobqueue.LSFCluster>`_ and `PBSCluster <https://jobqueue.dask.org/
-en/latest/generated/dask_jobqueue.PBSCluster.html#dask_jobqueue.PBSCluster>`_ classes respectively, and both inherit the |job_queue_backend| class which implements the core of their functionality.
+en/latest/generated/dask_jobqueue.PBSCluster.html#dask_jobqueue.PBSCluster>`_ classes respectively, and both inherit the |base_dask_job_queue_backend| class which implements the core of their functionality.
 They predominantly run in an adaptive mode, whereby the backend will automatically scale up or down the number of workers based on the current number of tasks that the backend is trying to execute.